lonycell/grafana.v7/docs/sources/installation/configuration.md

 ### google_analytics_ua_id

-If you want to track Grafana usage via Google analytics specify *your* Universal Analytics ID here.
+If you want to track ThingSPIN usage via Google analytics specify *your* Universal Analytics ID here.
 By default this feature is disabled.

 ### check_for_updates

-Set to false to disable all checks to https://grafana.com for new versions of installed plugins and to the Grafana GitHub repository to check for a newer version of Grafana.
-The version information is used in some UI views to notify that a new Grafana update or a plugin update exists.
+Set to false to disable all checks to https://grafana.com for new versions of installed plugins and to the ThingSPIN GitHub repository to check for a newer version of ThingSPIN.
+The version information is used in some UI views to notify that a new ThingSPIN update or a plugin update exists.
 This option does not cause any auto updates, nor send any sensitive information.
 The check is run every 10 minutes.

 <hr />